apparebit/prettypretty/docs/src/deepdive/progressbar.md

-# Anatomy of a Progress Bar
+# The Appearance of Progress

 To explore how command line tools can benefit from a different approach to terminal styles, this deep dive explores how to present a progress bar.
 I picked